BigMurph619/RoadMon/readme.md

 1) Stay on the road: Someone must always be awake to drive!
 If all Pokemon faint, the trip is over.
 2) Take turns driving: All mons must stay within 20 levels of one another.
 3) Heals for all: You may heal outside of battle as well as in battle.
 4) Shut up!
-And stay that way: No flutes or reviving items allowed, all other items are legal.
+And stay that way: No flutes, shell bell, leftovers or reviving items allowed, all other items are legal.
 5) Stealing is bad: You may not keep ANY stolen items.
-6) Stopping for snacks: Each family member may buy 1 unique snack at each shop.
+6) Stopping for snacks: Each family member may buy 1 snack at each shop.
 7) Refueling: Healing stations are a one time stop.
 8) Friends of the family: All TMs and Move Tutors are allowed.
 9) The vegan way: You may not intentionally kill a wild Pokemon for EXP.